 Disclosure: Please note that some of the links below are affiliate links and at no additional cost to you, I will earn a commission if you decide to make a purchase.
 Please understand that these are products or services that I think are valuable.
 I only recommend them because they are helpful and useful, not because of the small commissions I make if you decide to buy something.
 Please do not spend any money on these products unless you feel you need them or that they will help you achieve your goals.

 EverBank: An online bank that is FDIC insured and offers one of the highest rates for money market accounts as well as checking accounts.
 Currently the rate is around .76% for a checking account and .86% for a money market account for the first year.
 They even offer a bonus rate for the first 6 months of 1.10% (Updated 3/18/2014).
-For more details about this check out my review of the Everbank money market account that I opened.
+For more details check out my review of the Everbank money market account that I opened.

 Personal Capital: This is a FREE way to see all of your investment accounts in one place.
 I like using this service because it clearly shows the fees I am paying to hold my investments and what my return is relative to the market.
 This is a great way to track your investments for free and it even gives you suggestions on how to reduce the fees you pay.